 Bluetooth is a simple feature but its addition can dramatically improve the usability of a device.
 For a walkie talkie, Bluetooth alone, of course, can’t be viable given the limited range of the technology.
 However, pairing a walkie talkie with Bluetooth frees up your hands and makes things more convenient.
-It’s a rare feature, and we look at some of the best Bluetooth walkie talkie devices available.
+Let’s look at some of the best Bluetooth walkie talkie devices, though there are not many options on the market.

 Top Bluetooth Walkie Talkies